It’s finally Thursday, the weekend is so close! I’m back with another Blogger Series post.

 Your new post will now look identical to the old one – same title, same images, layout, text, formatting and URL slug (with the exception that a “1” will have been added to the end).

 Why Would You Want To Copy a Post?

 As mentioned above, I wanted to repeat the same look of my previous “Monthly Goal” posts and using the Copy Post function gave me that.

-I made the relevant changes and typed in my text without having to re-add pictures, change the headers or add in my signature colours.
+Once copied, I simply made the relevant changes and typed in my text without having to re-add pictures, change the header size/colours or add in my signature and links.
 It sped up the whole process.